|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Next, assigned to the 9th Bombardment Group (9th BG) at Rio Hato Airfield in Panama.
 No known nickname or nose art.
 On December 24, 1941 operated from Trinadad flying long range patrol missions with B-17B Flying Fortress 38-220.
 Afterwards, flown to Guatemala City Airfield and continued to fly patrols.

-Took off from Guatemala City Airfield on a patrol armed with depth charges.
+On March 18, 1942 took off from Guatemala City Airfield piloted by 1st Lt.
+Fredrick Price armed with depth charges on a patrol mission.
 During the take off the pilot failed to sync engines no. 2 and no. 4, causing the bomber to head across the grass towards the terminal before hitting a diagonal ditch that tore off the landing gear and caused the bomber to slid another 50’ until it stopped.
 None of the crew were injured in the crash.
 Afterwards, this B-17 was written off.
 Ultimate fate unknown likely scrapped.

 Crash Report B-17B 38-264 March 18, 1942